daviddiazvico/scikit-datasets/docs/structure.rst

 Dataset structure
 =================

-Most of the repositories available in scikit-fda have datasets in some regular format.
+Most of the repositories available in scikit-datasets have datasets in some regular format.
 In that case, its corresponding ``fetch`` function in scikit-datasets converts the data to a standardized format, similar to the one used in scikit-learn, but with new optional fields for additional features that some repositories